 When the UE is performing a Disaster Roaming Registration, the UE may indicate the PLMN with Disaster Condition for the cases as defined in TS 24.501 [25].

 If the UE and network have indicated support Unavailability Period and an event is triggered in the UE that would make the UE unavailable for a certain period of time, the UE indicates Unavailability Period by including Unavailability Period Duration as described in clause 5.4.1.4 of TS 23.501 [2].

+If the UE supports to report the URSP rule enforcement to network, the UE shall report the capability of supporting to report URSP rule enforcement to network in the UE policy container.

 2. If a 5G-S-TMSI or GUAMI is not included or the 5G-S-TMSI or GUAMI does not indicate a valid AMF the (R)AN, based on (R)AT and Requested NSSAI, if available, selects an AMF